smlnj/prettyprint/README.md

 - prettyprint-lib.cm, the CM file for compiling the prettyprinter, referring to src/prettyprint.cm. (??? sourc.cm vs prettyprint-lib.cm ???)

+The device model.
+The render functor is parameterized over the DEVICE signature in device/device.sig.
+The question is whether this device model is "compatible" with the PPDevice library (in development for the smlnj-lib library).
+I claim that the implementation of the ANSI term device here is simpler and cleaner than the one found in PPDevice.

+- device/device.cm

 - device/device.sig

+- device/plain-device.sml: plain text output device with no device styles or tokens

+- device/ansiterm-device.sml: ANSI terminal device with device styles and tokens

 - CHANGELOG.md: the change log for the new prettyprint library.

-The directory jhr is a copy (2024.09.10, 16:30 PDT) of smlnj-lib/Dev/PrettyPrint/new from the smlnj-lib-development branch of smlnj/smlnj.
+The directory jhr (temporary) is a copy (2024.09.10, 16:30 PDT) of smlnj-lib/Dev/PrettyPrint/new from the smlnj-lib-development branch of smlnj/smlnj.
 This is jhr's modified version of this PrettyPrint library.
 Some, but not all, of his suggested changes have been adopted.
 See CHANGELOG.md for Version 11.